-This degree will prepare you for a career path in the emerging fields of crime and intelligence analysis.
+This degree will prepare you for a career in crime and intelligence analysis.
 You will take analytical and technical courses providing you with highly marketable skill sets, and with the ability to apply those skills in several disciplines.

 An internship is a major asset in learning and to employment after graduation.
 It is required to complete one while earning your degree.
 We currently have an established internship program that can place you in a variety of positions.

 Previous students have interned in nongovernmental organizations, law enforcement, drug rehabilitation programs, probation/parole offices, battered women’s shelters, hospitals, courts, jails and prisons.
 We have placements in federal agencies (Drug Enforcement Agency, Homeland Security, or Marshals), state agencies (Ohio Department of Rehabilitation and Corrections, Ohio State Patrol), and several local agencies in Summit, Stark and Cuyahoga counties, as well as in Columbus and Washington D.C.